1031-exchange

 Qualifying Property

-The replacement property must be like-kind: if you sell investment real estate, you will need to acquire investment real estate.
-However, the properties don’t need to be similar use.
+However, like-kind properties don’t need to be similar use.
 For example, you can exchange a parking lot for an apartment building, or a collection of condos for a retail strip mall.

 Qualifying properties cannot be: